Typical habitat (Red Rock Canyon NCA). |

-General: Singleleaf Ash (Fraxinus anomala)is a modest, round-topped tree of wet areas.
-The leaves are entire (in contrast with other Ash Trees that have compound leaves).
 Seeds are produced in bunches that hang from small branchlet; each seed has a wing that catches in the wind.
+Fruits are short and wide compared to our other Ash trees.
 The bark is gray with many, shallow furrows.
+Trees bisexual.

-Around Las Vegas, Singleleaf Ash are relatively uncommon, but they can be found in the moist, higher-elevation canyons and around some springs in Red Rock Canyon NCA. |
+Around Las Vegas, Singleleaf Ash are relatively uncommon, but they can be found in the moist, middle- and higher-elevation canyons and around some springs and washes in Red Rock Canyon NCA, including Calico Basin.

-Leaves and flowers (Red Rock Canyon NCA). |
+Leaves and flowers (Red Rock Canyon NCA) |

 Flowers: Not showy, has no petals.

-Seeds: Seeds are produced in bunches that hang from small branchlets; each seed has a wing (sumara) that catches in the wind. |
+Seeds: Seeds are produced in bunches that hang from small branchlets; each seed has a wing (samara) that catches in the wind.
+Ripe fruit short (13-24 mm) and wide (8-10 mm). |

 Distribution: California east to Colorado and New Mexico.